 I serve as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 My research concentrates on strategy and innovation in public policy and organization studies, often centering on knowledge organizations.
 I am currently Field Editor at the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.
-I was recently named to receive the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”
+I received the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”

 My papers have appeared in peer-reviewed journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, and the American Journal of Political Science.
 My Erdős number is 3.